Orbserver/GestionDePacientes/README.md

-# GestionDePacientes Web Application
+# SetPatientCare Web Application

-PacientesReiki is a web application developed using the Laravel framework for server-side logic and Vite for the frontend.
+SetPatientCare is a web application developed using the Laravel framework for server-side logic and Vite for the frontend.
 It is designed to manage patient data for medical purposes, allowing healthcare professionals to efficiently collect, store, and retrieve patient information.

 ## Features